Head of Department – Liz Pearce

 We follow the OCR A Level Further Mathematics (B) MEI syllabus (H635/H645).
 Full details of the content of the A Level course can be found on the OCR website.

 We are fortunate to offer a variety of enrichment activities to our students.
-These activities include individual and team maths challenges, Cryptography club, visits to see maths in action and lectures, workshops and conferences at local universities.
+These activities include University masterclasses and taster days, Sparx club, visits to see maths in action and lectures, workshops and conferences at local universities.
 We also offer interested students the opportunity to become one of our Student Maths Leaders and work with peer and primary students to boost mathematical skills and confidence.
 We are always looking for new ideas to inspire and challenge our students, to provide them with the confidence and skills they require to achieve their very best in mathematics.